BornToBeRoot/PowerShell_BrocadeICX/README.md

 # PowerShell - BrocadeICX

-Module and script collection for PowerShell to administrate Brocade ICX Switches over SSH.
+Module and script collection for PowerShell to administrate Brocade ICX switches over SSH.

 ## Description

-This module and collection of usefull scripts, allows you to administrate your Brocade ICX Switches over SSH-Protocol with the Windows PowerShell.
+This module and collection of usefull scripts, allows you to administrate your Brocade ICX switches over SSH-Protocol with the Windows PowerShell.

-With the "BrocadeICX"-Module you can establish a connection via SSH to one ore more Brocade ICX Switch devices and executing commands without receiving the following error message: `☺Protocol error, doesn't start with scp!`
+With the "BrocadeICX" module you can establish a connection via SSH to one ore more Brocade ICX switch devices and executing commands without receiving the following error message: `☺Protocol error, doesn't start with scp!`

-I will constantly write new scripts (depends on what i/we need), to simplify tasks like backup to a TFTP-Server or to get and set VLANs.
+You can write tasks like backup the configuration to a TFTP server or get and set VLANs on an interface.

 ## Module